 As time passes by the ones on the bottom of the stack are forgiven and points are reduced.
 The only exceptions to this rule are repeat felony offenders who may have to live with their offenses permanently.

-Don’t let moving violations keep you from finding the cheapest car insurance quotes – enter your ZIP code now!
+Don’t let moving violations keep you from finding the cheapest car insurance quotes.
+Enter your zip code below now!